Help Me, I’m an Extrovert

 Ideas for virtual context:

-- “On your own, draw what you envision ________ will look like in 5 years.”
+• “On your own, draw what you envision ________ will look like in five years.”
 Then, “Hold up your drawing for all to see.
 We will then hear from each person about what it would take to get to this envisioned state.”

-- “On your own, decide on 1 word that summarizes how you are entering this meeting today.”
-Then, “Write that word in the Chat box.
+• “On your own, decide on one word that summarizes how you are entering this meeting today.”
+Then, “Write that word in the chat box.
 Let’s see what we see.”

 Idea for in-person context:

-2. Offer spaces and places to engage with the content outside the learning program.
-It is true that extroverts enjoy thinking aloud, so… let’s offer spaces for this.
+1. Offer spaces and places to engage with the content outside the learning program.
+It is true that extroverts enjoy thinking aloud so let’s offer spaces for this.
 Consider using the time before and after the learning session itself.
-Chatting over lunch, during breaks, offline and before everyone arrives can help extroverts process and learning.
+Chatting over lunch, during breaks, offline, and before everyone arrives can help extroverts process and learn.

 An extrovert’s challenge:

-- We often have a lot to say and take too much airspace in the learning event or meeting.
+• We often have a lot to say and take up too much space in the learning event or meeting.

 Ideas for virtual context: